Equestrian training programme – level 4

 Please note that all applicants must have received a tetanus injection.
 Please ask your GP to complete this form, click here to download Tetanus Vaccination Record for your GP to sign.

-You will have an informal interview with our Training Programme Manager.
-Depending on your eligibility you may also need to meet with a SOLAS Department of Social Protection Case Officer.
-If you are eligible for the programme and there is a place available you will be offered an orientation week.
+You will be invited to an informal interview with the Training Manager.
+If you are successful with your interview and there is a place available you will be offered an orientation week.
 This gives the instructors an opportunity to get to know you and gives you a chance to sample the programme and see how you like it.
 After the orientation week a place on the programme may be offered.

 Assessments take place on an on-going basis.
 Assessments can be in the form of projects, portfolios or skills demonstrations.
 There are some written exams but they are accessible for people with literacy needs and support can be provided as appropriate.

 You will need to wear strong shoes or boots and jeans.
 Tracksuit bottoms or hoodies are not permitted.
 Clothing requirements are dependent on weather: rain jackets and rain trousers during wet weather, warm clothing during the winter, sun-cream and a hat during the summer.
 Riding hats, boots and body protectors are available in the training centre if you do not have riding gear for the orientation week.
-Once accepted on the Programme, it is compulsory for all trainees to buy and wear the Festina Lente uniform, their own riding hats and boots.
+Once accepted on the Programme, it is compulsory for trainees to wear navy in line with the Festina Lente uniform.

 Festina Lente does not provide accommodation but it may be possible to put you in touch with accommodation options.